kevineaton603/package-library/packages/zustand-slice-factory/README.md

 ## What's Included?
 - `createModelSlice()` create a slice for a single synchronous model
 - `createEntitySlice()` create a slice for a collection of synchronous entities
-- `createAsyncModelSlice()` create a slice for a single asynchronous model
+- `createAsyncModelSlice()` create a slice for a single asynchronous model with request information
-- `createAsyncEntitySlice()` create a slice for a collection of asynchronous entities
+- `createAsyncEntitySlice()` create a slice for a collection of asynchronous entities with request information
 ## Why differentiate between async/sync slices?

 - Not every slice needs to track request information (i.e. UI data like Menus, Alert etc.)